 I leave the streets and cut north onto the Sammamish River Trail, an unlit bike path along the river that passes by a golf course and open fields.

 As I turn around at the halfway point, I hear a siren in the distance, outside of my headphones.
-The faint stab of concern this always brings is replaced by an appreciation of how it matches the apocalyptic scenes in the app.
+The faint stab of concern this always brings is replaced by an appreciation of how well it matches the apocalyptic scenes in the app.

-Coyotes.
-A whole pack on my right, yipping and howling in response to the siren.
+The pack yips and howls, presumably in response to the siren.
 I can’t see them through the gloom and riverside bushes, but I realize with a spine-tingling chill that they’re running alongside me.
 Another pack, much farther off to my left, echoes their call.

 Panting, I draw up short.
 I’ve reached the turnoff to the most efficient way home, an uphill gravel path through a thicket of trees.
 From where I stand, all I can see is a yawning black hole framed by branches.

 In audio-land, the zombies chase me all the up to the virtual gates of Abel Township, which clang open to welcome the new runner.
 Mission complete!

 But oh no, let’s not get too cocky.
-The game switches to radio mode and sets off a zombie chase… just as I reach the base of the final steep hill leading up to my apartment.
+The game switches to radio mode and sets off a zombie chase… just as I reach the base of the final ridiculously steep hill leading up to my apartment.
 I start my slow, sad ascent, legs churning futilely.
 The beeping grows faster.
-The zombie moans grow loader.
+The zombie moans grow louder.
 My shoulders slump in defeat.